davidacreates/bookmarks/README.md

 ## Proposals & Briefs
 * [the project brief toolkit] (http://project-brief.casual.pm/) - project brief templates

+## Remote Work
+* [remote ok] (https://remoteok.io/) - find a job where you can work anywhere
+* [we work remotely] (https://weworkremotely.com/) - the best place to find and list jobs that aren’t restricted by commutes or a particular geographic area
+* [working nomads] (https://www.workingnomads.co/jobs) - we curate the best digital jobs for those looking to start their telecommuting career.

 ## Shipping
 * [lumi] (https://www.lumi.com/) - better packaging supplies at the press of a button.